sea-kg/ctf01d/README.md

 # GAME SIMULATION

-It's need for testing close to real game
+It's necessary for testing in conditions close to real game
 - 3 teams
-- 4 services (on different languages)
+- 4 services (written in different languages)
 - 5 subnetworks (with masquerade - base on docker network)

 requirements: